ravnhq/JS-Nerdery-Challenges/QUESTIONS.md

 #### How does the variables scope works?
 Provide examples.

-When we declare a variable outside of a function or block like an if statement, this variable can be called globally, while if it's declare inside of a function or a block, it only can be called from there and not outside.
+When we declare a variable outside of a function or a block like an if statement, this variable can be called globally, while if it's declare inside of a function or a block, it only can be called from there and not outside.
 In the case of var, it doesn't have block scope but only function scope, so if it's declared inside a block will do it globally.

 ```javascript
 const data1 = "data1";